lokkelvin2/kepler.gl-offline/README.md

 Fonts can be found at the releases page of [openmaptiles/fonts](https://github.com/openmaptiles/fonts).
 These can then be hosted using a static server.

 ### Side note on fonts/labels and Tilemaker
 There is a known [incompatibility](https://github.com/systemed/tilemaker/issues/285#issuecomment-902149324) with the name tags from tilemaker and OpenMapTiles schema styles.
-Easiest fix is to replace all occurance of `"text-field:{key}"` in your style.json to `"text-filed:{name:latin}"`.
+Easiest fix is to replace all occurance of `"text-field:{key}"` in your style.json to `"text-field:{name:latin}"`.

 ## Tile server/ hosting
 Both mbtiles-server and tileserver-gl-light works fine.
 Another static server can be used to host styles.json and sprites.